 SUBMISSION DEADLINE: OCTOBER 1, 2023

-Each entry must be published during the calendar year preceding that in which the award is given, January 1, 2023 through December 31, 2023.
+Each entry must be published, uploaded, or installed during the two-year period January 1, 2022, through December 31, 2023.

-One copy of each entry, clearly labeled “2024 Mary Nickliss Prize Entry” must be mailed directly to the committee members listed below.
+One copy of each entry, clearly labeled “2024 Richard W. Leopold Prize Entry,” must be mailed directly to the committee members listed below.
 Each committee member must receive all submissions postmarked by October 1, 2023.

-Bound page proofs may be used for books to be published after October 1, 2023 and before January 1, 2024.
+For books and edited volumes, bound page proofs may be used if they are to be published after October 1, 2023, and before January 1, 2024.
 If a bound page proof is submitted, a bound copy of the book must be sent to each committee member postmarked no later than January 7, 2024.

 Please mail submissions to the committee members listed below: